Sign In Register

 Is Durham-Sud a Good Place to Live?

-Based on current data, Durham-Sud receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include affordable housing.
+Based on current data, Durham-Sud receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment.
-Durham-Sud offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Durham-Sud has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs